Give yourself a present for Christmas 2011: A well-stocked pantry.Posted by Donna Freedman on Nov 22, 2011 | 20 comments

 Having extra food on hand also means you’ve always got something to fix for lunch or dinner.
 This helps you not to rely on takeout.

-Worst-case scenario: If your fortunes go south in the new year, you’ve got what my MSN Money colleague Liz Pulliam Weston calls “the emergency fund you can eat.”
+Worst-case scenario: If your fortunes go south in the new year, you’ve got what my former MSN Money colleague Liz Pulliam Weston used to call “the emergency fund you can eat.”

 The sunk-cost menu